Gabinson200/MushroomML/README.md

 This project aims to build a lightweight image classification system that recognizes a small set of common mushroom species from camera images in real time and deploy it on a Seeed Studio XIAO ESP32-S3 board with a connected camera.
 The system will classify mushrooms into a small number of species and output an “unknown” label when uncertain.

 ## Goals
-- G1: Train a compact convolutional neural network (CNN) that classifies at least 5 visually distinct mushroom species with ≥85% top-1 accuracy on a held-out test set.
+- G1: Train a compact convolutional neural network (CNN) that classifies 9 visually distinct mushroom species with ≥85% top-1 accuracy on a held-out test set.

-- G2: Quantize and deploy the model to the ESP32-S3 board, on at least 240 x 240 resolution.
+- G2: Quantize and deploy the model to the ESP32-S3 board, on at least 96 x 96 resolution.

 - G3: Implement an “unknown” rejection option for out-of-class samples (target ≤10% false positives).